 Life insurance is something that working age adults, particularly those with families, should not be going without.
 This is especially true because it is relatively cheap to buy.
-I recommend that everybody under the age of 55 buy a 30-year level term policy.
-For many adults, you can purchase over $100,000 in coverage for less than $20/month.
-At that rate, it is almost absurd not to buy it.
+While there can be an argument made for both term and whole life, the important thing is that you need to have something.

 Not only can life insurance pay for your final expenses, but it can help to replace your income as well.
 Furthermore, it helps to provide your family with a financial cushion, just incase they feel unable to return to work immediately.
 It is cheap, provides protection for your family, and will help to secure their financial well-being should you pass away.
 It seems like a no-brainer, doesn’t it?